-Suppose you are arrested for driving under the influence in Colorado.
-You may then have to install an ignition interlock device (IID) in your motor vehicle as a condition to drive again.
+Suppose you are arrested for driving under the influence (DUI) in Colorado.
+You may then be required to install an ignition interlock device (IID) in your motor vehicle as a condition of being able to drive again.

 An ignition interlock device is a breathalyzer that disables your car if you have a blood alcohol content (BAC) of .025% or more.
 If you fail three IID tests in a year, the Colorado DMV may extend your license suspension and require you to drive with an IID for an additional year.

-Below, our Colorado DUI attorneys will discuss six IID rules that you should know:
+Below, I discuss six Colorado IID rules that you should know:

-Yes.
 If a DUI causes your Colorado driver’s license to be revoked and you wish to drive, you must apply for a restricted license with an IID.
 You are usually eligible for a restricted license immediately.
-(Prior to September 1, 2022, the DMV required you to wait at least one month before you could drive with an IID.)
+(Before September 1, 2022, the DMV required you to wait at least one month before you could drive with an IID.)

 Note that you can be required to get a restricted license even if you avoid a DUI conviction.
 Your DMV case is separate from your criminal case, and you can win the criminal case and still lose the DMV hearing.

 Also, state DUI law requires that an approved Colorado ignition interlock device provider install your IID.
-You may not buy one online and install it yourself.
+You can’t simply buy one online and install it yourself.
 Four common interlock providers include:

 - Smart Start,